Bat World Sanctuary is operated by a dedicated group of volunteers.

 Denise Tomlinson, Treasurer

 Denise has a Bachelors of Science degree in Biology from Western Michigan University.
 She is very active in the bat community as a member of the American Zoo and Aquarium Association (AZA) Taxon Advisory Group for bats and a member of the Florida Bat Working Group.
 She currently holds licensure from the United State Department of Agriculture, United States Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission.
 Denise has authored various articles and book chapters including some on acclimating bats for use in educational programs, hand rearing of flying foxes, bats of Florida and other topics.
 She loves the abundance and diversity of Florida’s wildlife, where she currently resides.
 Denise was instrumental in creating the first standards ever written for bats in captivity.
 She is a surgical, onological and critical care technician for a veterinary clinic.
-She is also certified as a veterinary dental technician, and Director of Bat World Everglades.
+She is also certified as a veterinary dental technician, and Director of Bat World Hampton Roads.

 Kate Rugroden, Director of Special Projects